Gina Hoeckelmann

 Melanoma Facts:

-• Melanoma is the most common cancer in ages 25-29
+• Melanoma is the most common cancer in people aged 25-29

 • Greater than 50% of melanomas do not come from pre-existing moles.
 In other words, 50% of melanomas originate from seemingly normal skin.